Omaha Paternity Attorneys

 Paternity rights and privileges are automatically conferred on the legal spouse of a woman who gives birth – and this is true regardless of the child’s biological parentage or DNA test results.
 If you and your partner were not married at the time of birth, however, the state will not automatically recognize the male partner as the father.
 In this case, paternity is normally established by two methods, signing an Acknowledgement of Paternity or a Court Order establishing paternity.

-Voluntary Paternity Actions
+Voluntary Paternity Actions in Omaha, NE

 In the vast majority of cases, unmarried parents can find a peaceful resolution to this problem.
 This is generally the easiest and most cost-effective route to establishing a father’s rights and responsibilities.